-Our school library will provide you with a rich source of materials for independent reading, research, and audio visual viewing in addition to teaching you the best way of locating materials in the library.
+Our school library provides students with rich sources of materials for independent reading, research, and audio visual viewing in addition to teaching students the best way of locating materials in the library.
 A student must have a pass in order to be admitted to the library.
 Failure to follow the library rules may result in a permanent removal from the Library privileges.
 Students are reminded that lost, damaged, or destroyed library materials will be paid for by the student who has signed them out.